-Refer to note 1 (Investments) to the financial statements for the accounting policy on investments and details of the investments are disclosed in note 11 to the financial statements.
-The valuation of investments is included in the Audit Committee report as a significant reporting matter on page 46.
+Refer to note 1 to the financial statements for the accounting policy on investments and details of the investments are disclosed in note 11 to the financial statements.
+The valuation and ownership of listed investments is included in the Audit Committee Report as a significant reporting matter on page 46.